 The Organ Pipes National Park is located in Victoria, Australia.
 Within Organ Pipes National Park, the valley walls of Jackson’s Creek expose Pleistocene volcanic rocks of the New Volcanic Group.
-These 2.5 to 2.8 million year-old basalt lavas, commonly known as “trap rock,” fractured during cooling into vertically standing, hexagonal basalt columns.
+These 2.5 to 2.8 million-year-old basalt lavas, commonly known as “trap rock,” fractured during cooling into vertically standing, hexagonal basalt columns.

-El Valle de la Luna (Valley of the Moon) is located 13 kilometres (8 mi) west of San Pedro de Atacama, Chile in the Cordillera de la Sal, in the Atacama desert of Chile.
+El Valle de la Luna (Valley of the Moon) is located 13 kilometers (8 mi) west of San Pedro de Atacama, Chile in the Cordillera de la Sal, in the Atacama desert of Chile.
 It has various stone and sand formations which have been carved by wind and water.

 Huayna Picchu is a mountain in Peru around which the Urubamba River bends.
 It is located in the Cusco Region, Urubamba Province, Machupicchu District.
 It rises over Machu Picchu, the so-called lost city of the Incas, and divides it into sections.